Skate Shop Day is a global initiative that aims to support, promote, and raise awareness for independently-owned skate stores.

 "Skate Shop Day is meant to be a celebration of our cultural hubs, the foundation of the skate scene, and the places that bring skateboarders together."

-"We hope this initiative gets skaters into the shops and support the men and women that float them a bearing, throw in free grip, and always act as ear or shoulder for any rider."
+"We hope this initiative gets skaters into the shops and supports the men and women that float them a bearing, throw in free grip, and always act as ear or shoulder for any rider."

 The Ultimate Skater Store